ibrahim-radwan/synpredict/README.md

 Use either Early_fusion_model.py or Intermediate_fusion_training.py for training and nominate the directory for the output model, indices and both predicted and measure scores of the validation.

 # Citation

-If you used our work and found the provided data helpful please cite:
-M. Alsherbinyet al "Trustworthy Deep Neural Network for Inferring Anticancer Synergistic Combinations," in IEEE Journal of Biomedical and Health Informatics, doi: [10.1109/JBHI.2021.3126339] (https://ieeexplore.ieee.org/document/9609536)
+Muhammad Alsherbiny et al "Trustworthy Deep Neural Network for Inferring Anticancer Synergistic Combinations," in IEEE Journal of Biomedical and Health Informatics, doi: 10.1109/JBHI.2021.3126339; https://ieeexplore.ieee.org/document/9609536

 Muhammad Alsherbiny, and Ibrahim Radwan June 22, 2021, "Prediction of Anticancer Synergistic Combinations using Multi-Modal Deep Neural Network; SynPredict", IEEE Dataport, doi: https://dx.doi.org/10.21227/qqeb-7v80.